jexxa-projects/JexxaTutorials/TimeService/README.md

 }
 ```

-In order to configure your application for a specific message broker, we define all required information in [`jexxa-application.properties`](src/main/resources/jexxa-application.properties):
+To configure your application for a specific message broker, we define all required information in [`jexxa-application.properties`](src/main/resources/jexxa-application.properties):

 ```properties
 #suppress inspection "UnusedProperty" for whole file